ansifi/wp_cool/README.md

 ﻿# wp_cool

+This is a free WP theme created from scratch.

-Feel free to download or clone this repo and use it in your wordpress project
+Feel free to download or clone this repo and use in your wordpress project.